-There are separate tower support pieces for the large and medium towers, to be used when the tower is placed atop another piece.
+There are separate tower

+support pieces for the large and medium towers, to be used when the tower is placed atop another piece.
 In a real building they might be structurally necessary, but here they are mostly for looks and you can omit them if you like.
-Here are pictures of medium towers with the support pieces.
+Pictured is a medium tower, first with the support piece going on and then with the support in place.